 - A sustainability plan to support the member’s ongoing needs, because CCOs may not be able to support these needs in the long term.

 - Whether other community resources or safety net funds (besides HRS) were pursued before the request was made.

 We provide members with a written outcome and copy the requesting provider (and member representatives, if applicable).
-Often, this involves asking for more information from the member.
+Often, this involves asking for more information about the member, which may include the member's budget information.
 Requests cannot be fulfilled until all information is received.